mohitpai/journey-optimizer.en/help/using/messages/create-sms.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms"
 >title="SMS creation"
->abstract="Add your text message and start personalizing it with the Expression Editor."
+>abstract="Add your text message and start personalizing it with the Expression editor."

 Use [!DNL Journey Optimizer] to send text messages to your customers on their mobile devices.
 You can create, personalize, and preview messages in text format from the SMS editor.